A Fun Day of Volunteering and Community…Join us!

 4) Balloon Brigade Teams: Check in @ 9:30.
 Follow Instructions of Ray Pulver as your Parade Supervisor as to where you will line up.
 Volunteers needed are 15-50 total or 8 to 10 per platform.

-Your Task are high Profile: Please make sure your SCPOC Tee-shirt is visible.
+Your Task is high Profile: All eyes on you so Smile for the Sponsors, Professional Cameras and Film crews.
+Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.
-You are being professionally photographed and Videoed for Sponsors, Broadcast, Media and Newspapers.
+Y

 Responsibilities:

-• Pull giant 20 foot cold-air balloons using ropes sitting on Wood Platforms on wheels
+• Pull 20 foot cold-air balloons using ropes resting on Wood Platforms on wheels and a Gas Generator

 • Work as a team to keep it uniform and professional